mrpmorris/Fluxor/Docs/README.md

 ![](./../Images/flux-pattern.jpg)

+**Rules**
 * State should always be read-only.
 * To alter state our app should dispatch an action.
-* The store runs the action through every registered reducer.
-* Every reducer that processes the dispatched action type will create new state from the existing state, along with any changes intended by the dispatched action.
+* Every reducer that processes the dispatched action type will create new state to reflect the old state combined with the changes expected for the action.
 * The UI then uses the new state to render its display.

 ## Samples